tonybuii2003/HW1-HelloSquirrel/README.md

 Submitted by: **Your Name Here**

-Time spent: **X** hours spent in total
+Time spent: **1** hours spent in total

 ## Summary

-**Name of your app** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+**Personal Bio** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**

 If I had to describe this project in three (3) emojis, they would be: **emojis here**